Regional Housing Needs Assessment (RHNA)

 - Furthering fair housing by reducing patterns of segregation, addressing disparities in housing needs and access to opportunity, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws

 The Housing Methodology Committee finalized its recommended allocation methodology on September 18, 2020.
-The allocation methodology received support from the ABAG Regional Planning Committee on October 1 and it will be considered by the ABAG Executive Board on Thursday, October 15.
-The informational materials on the allocation methodology presented to the ABAG Regional Planning Committee are below.
+The allocation methodology received support from the ABAG Regional Planning Committee on October 1 and was considered by the ABAG Executive Board during its meetings on October 15 (Meeting Agenda and Video) and December 17 (Meeting Agenda and Video).
+Additionally, informational materials on the allocation methodology presented to the ABAG Executive Board at the October 15 meeting are below.

 The allocation methodology is based on several guiding principles.